 (2) The Classification Review Panel must table the report contemplated in subsection (1) in Parliament within 30 days of receipt thereof if Parliament is in session, or if Parliament is not in session within 14 days after the commencement of the next parliamentary session.

-(3) The head of an organ of state must in respect of the declassified information in possession of that organ of state prepare a report for submission to the Classification Review Panel.
+(3) The head of an organ of state must in respect of the declassified information in possession of that organ of state prepare a report for submission to the Classification Review Panel by no later than 31 December of each year.

 (4) The Classification Review Panel must on receipt of the reports contemplated in subsection (3) prepare a report on all the declassified information for the financial year in question and must include the report in its annual report referred to in subsection (1).